BajanMarian/sim2car/README.md

     useDynamicTrafficLights = true;
     GeoTrafficLightMaster implements static traffic lights and dynamic traffic lights.
     SmartTraffucLight only implements dynamic traffic lights.
-    You need to set these variables accordinglu with "typeOfTrafficLight"
+    You need to set these variables accordingly with "typeOfTrafficLight"

 For displaying entities IDs in GUI you should set: